Softoft/open-ticket-ai/docs/vitepress_docs/docs_src/en/api/run/ticket_system_integration.md

 ---
-description: Explore the documentation for the Python `ticket_system_integration` module.
-Learn how to use the `TicketSystemAdapter` abstract base class to create, update, find, and manage tickets across different systems.
-This guide covers the unified data models like `UnifiedTicket` and `UnifiedNote`, enabling a system-agnostic approach to ticket management and integration.
+description: Discover our Python library for seamless ticket system integration.
+This documentation details the `TicketSystemAdapter`, an abstract base class for building custom connectors, and provides a ready-to-use `OTOBOAdapter`.
+Learn to manage tickets across different platforms using unified models like `UnifiedTicket`, `UnifiedNote`, and `SearchCriteria` for creating, updating, and finding support tickets.
 ---
 # Documentation for `**/ce/ticket_system_integration/*.py`

+## Module: `open_ticket_ai\src\ce\ticket_system_integration\otobo_adapter.py`

+Package for integrating with OTOBO systems.
+This module provides the primary interface for OTOBO integration by exposing the `OTOBOAdapter` class.
+It serves as the public API entry point for interacting with OTOBO services.

+---

 ## Module: `open_ticket_ai\src\ce\ticket_system_integration\otobo_adapter_config.py`